Skip to main content

 As a social and cultural historian, I am interested in researching narratives that have been systematically erased from our history books: the stories of women, enslaved people, sex laborers, non-citizen residents, and the people at the intersections of these identities.
 I know that we can gain better insight into modern social dynamics by studying the way ancient people lived their lives.

-Before joining the faculty of the University of Pittsburgh in 2024, I worked as a Center for Faculty Diversity Postdoctoral Fellow and Visiting Assistant Professor of Classics at Davidson College in North Carolina, teaching courses on Greco-Roman slavery, race & identity, and gender & sexuality.
-I earned my doctorate at the University of Washington in 2022, where my dissertation, “‘Someone Get a Whip!’
+Before joining the faculty of the University of Pittsburgh in 2024, I earned my doctorate at the University of Washington, where my dissertation, “‘Someone Get a Whip!’
 Enslaved Women and Violence in Athenian Oratory, Comedy and Curses,” investigated the connection between gender, enslavement, and violence in Athens in the 5th and 4th centuries B.C.E.
+I also worked as a Center for Faculty Diversity Postdoctoral Fellow and Visiting Assistant Professor of Classics at Davidson College in North Carolina, teaching courses on Greco-Roman slavery, race & identity, and gender & sexuality.

 Education & Training